 Since founding her consulting firm in 1980, Eileen McDargh has helped organizations and individuals transform the life of their business and the business of their life through conversations that matter and connections that count.
 She believes that resiliency is a critical life skill and one that requires the energy of connections.

-She draws upon practical business know-how, life’s experiences and years of consulting to major national and international organizations that have ranged from global pharmaceuticals to the US Armed Forces, from healthcare associations to religious institutions.
+Eileen draws upon practical business know-how, life’s experiences, and years of consulting to major national and international organizations that have ranged from global pharmaceuticals to the US Armed Forces, from healthcare associations to religious institutions.
 Her programs are content rich, interactive, provocative and playful—even downright hilarious.

 Global Gurus International, a British-based provider of resources for leadership, communication, and sales training, ranked her third in the World’s Top 30 Communication Professionals for 2020.